Debra D. Mays

 Compacting the Subject (gifted), Less Repetition (gifted), Alternative Assessment, Other: X

-Lesson Plan -NAME: Debra Mays GRADE/SUBJECT: 7th Grade/Contemporary Issues-Elective WEEK OF: September 15th-September 19th 2025
+Lesson Plan -NAME: Debra Mays GRADE/SUBJECT: 7th Grade/Civics WEEK OF: September 29th-October 3rd 2025

 MONDAY